-No. 2 Zion Lutheran Church and Cemetery
+No. 2 Zion Lutheran Church

 Old Cemetery remains Boalsburg only burial ground with records of seven Revolutionary War soldiers have been buried.
 In 1864 the development of Memorial Day originated with Emma Hunter, Sophie Keller, and Mrs. Elizabeth Myers placed flowers on graves of soldiers buried here.

 No. 3 St. John’s United Church of Christ